dharaneyogees/Optimizing-IT-Support-Team-Performance-Using-Analytics/documentation/week_6.md

 ## Day-wise Learning Summary

-### Monday to Thursday: Data Modeling & Data Access
+### Monday to Wednesday: Data Modeling & Data Access

 - Learned the basics of data modeling and its importance in organizing data
 - Understood Fact Tables, which store measurable numerical data like sales and quantity